7eam-No-Sleep/AI_Tryouts/README.md

 # AI_Tryouts
-Test different AI capabilities to decide on the best deployable module
+Test different AI capabilities to decide on the best deployable model

 _________________________________________________________________________________
 Guides/Documentation on calling functions with chat models: